antoncoding/squeeth-vol-oracle/README.md

 forge test
 ```

-### Using the contract
+### Estimation

-The contract is still in development phase and not yet deployed.
-But you can already stimulate the gas cost and result of the current mainnet state with foundry script:
+You can clone the contract, tune in a bit and use the following script to estimate real world vol value.

 ```shell
 forge script scripts/Deploy.sol --fork-url <mainnet rpc>